judywang2004/ai-trading/README.md

 Make sure you've created a `.env` file with your OpenAI API key.

 ### CORS Errors
-Ensure both frontend and backend servers are running and the proxy is configured correctly in `vite.config.ts`.
+- Ensure both frontend and backend servers are running
+- Check that `ALLOWED_ORIGINS` in `.env` includes your frontend URL
+- Default is `http://localhost:3000` for development

 ### Image Upload Fails
-Check that the file is a valid image format (JPEG, PNG, GIF, WebP) and not corrupted.
+- Check that the file is a valid image format (JPEG, PNG, GIF, WebP)
+- Verify file size is under the limit (default 10MB)
+- Ensure the image is not corrupted

+### File Too Large Error
+Adjust `MAX_UPLOAD_SIZE_MB` in your `.env` file if you need to support larger files.

 ## License